 Room XXII, Palais des Nations, Geneva

-This year, IDMC is jointly-organising a side event at the UN Economic and Social Council's (ECOSOC) Humanitarian Affairs Segment (HAS) under the auspices of the GP20 Plan of Action for Advancing Prevention, Protection and Solutions for IDPs with our partners OCHA, UNHCR and the Special Rapporteur on the Human Rights of IDPs.
+This year, IDMC jointly organised a side event at the UN Economic and Social Council's (ECOSOC) Humanitarian Affairs Segment (HAS) under the auspices of the GP20 Plan of Action for Advancing Prevention, Protection and Solutions for IDPs with our partners OCHA, UNHCR and the Special Rapporteur on the Human Rights of IDPs.

 The HAS is a unique platform that brings together UN Member States, UN organisations, humanitarian and development partners, the private sector and affected communities.
 Each June, they discuss and agree on how to best tackle the most recent and pressing humanitarian concerns.
 One of the main themes of this HAS is better addressing the humanitarian impacts of disasters and climate change.

-This side event will explore the parallels and distinctions between internal displacement caused by conflict and disasters as well as good practices, challenges and opportunities in addressing these complex issues.
+The side event explored the parallels and distinctions between internal displacement caused by conflict and disasters as well as good practices, challenges and opportunities in addressing these complex issues.

 Event moderated by:

 United Nations Office for the Coordination of Humanitarian Affairs